JakaJenko/ArduinoGarden/README.md

 # Description

 # Encountered problems
-Over the course of the project I have encountered a few problems there were mostly fixed in the end.
+Throughout the project I have encountered a few problems there were mostly fixed in the end.

 ## Broken Arduino
 That was the first problem I have encountered.
 While uploading the code on the Arduino I was getting errors.